monster-cookie/starfield-galactic-junk-recycler/bethesdanet/moddetails.md

 We want this to be an option for players that do not like the outpost mining mess and need a way to get the resources you can't from pure exploration.

+## Known issues
+- On an existing xbox save the game will not process new autostart quests 100% of the time.
+As a workaround, the pharma bench has a new item "Fix Junk Recycler" for 1 credit.
+Building and using this item will add the activator perk to the player.

 # Usage

 ## Recycling Items